BlazGo/IJS-Kali/README.md

 then launch the python script:
 `GUI.py`

+If you are running on a real robot topic names might change.
+Additionally you can run a script that publishes additional tf of the tool which you can uptade according to the tool.
+`tf_EE.py`

 Multiple scripts with dedicated tasks:
 - GUI.py written user interface, and connecting all the code together
 - marker_diplay.py used for displaying the guide markers (e.g. spheres) as well as the captured points